This page has been updated for Wallets SDK V1. If you are using the previous version,

 const { wallet } = useWallet();

-const { hash, explorerLink } = await wallet.send("0x0D282906CDD8F6934d60E4dCAa79fa5B1c7a1925", "usdxm", "3.14");
+const { hash, explorerLink } = await wallet.send(RECIPIENT_ADDRESS, "usdxm", "3.14");

-import { CrossmintWallets, WalletsApiClient, createCrossmint } from "@crossmint/wallets-sdk";
+} from "@crossmint/wallets-sdk";

 const crossmint = createCrossmint({

-apiKey: "<your-server-api-key>",
+apiKey: "YOUR_SERVER_API_KEY",

 });

-const crossmintWallets = CrossmintWallets.from(crossmint);
+const wallets = CrossmintWallets.from(crossmint);

 );